FistOfTheNorthStar/tiny_flags/README.md

     ('theme', ['light', 'dark', 'system']),
     ('language', ['en', 'es', 'fr', 'de'])
 ])

+## Detailed Usage
+There are of course drawbacks on using a bitfield for settings.
+If you need to do complex queries on the settings, for those kinds of settings it is not the best solution.
+Indexing will index the full integer not the individual bits.
+It is might make it easier to use even number of options in the list, just name it in some way that makes sense.

 ## Testing and development
 Setup Development Environment & clone the repository